 Fall Market Farro Salad

 This recipe is meant to be a guide...
-I call this a market salad because the beauty of it is that you can you can make it with whatever veggies are in season and available at your local market.
+I call this one a market salad because the beauty of it is that you can you can make it with whatever veggies are in season and available at your local market.
 Take a trip to your local farmer’s market to take advantage of the fresh produce in your region.

 It’s easy to mix and match the different components to make a delicious salad.
-My general guide is to combine these types of ingredients with a grain (farro or quinoa work well): veggie; protein; nut; and cheese.
+My general guide is to combine these types of ingredients with a grain (farro or quinoa work well); veggie; protein; nut; and cheese.
 It’s fun to pick ingredients that are different in color, taste, and crunch.
 Here are some of my favorites to mix and match in the cooler months: golden raisins or pomegranate seeds are a good addition, you can use thinly sliced ribbons of chard instead of arugula, other types of squash, or nuts.
-I have a version of this I like to make in the spring using spring peas and onions and in the summer using radishes and cucumbers.
+I have a version of this salad I like to make in the spring using spring peas and onions and in the summer using radishes and cucumbers.

 Takes 35 minutes

 Serves 4 as a main or 6 as a side

 1 1/2 cups butternut squash, cut into 1/2 cubes

 1/4 tsp Sonoran Sea Salt

 1/2 cup dry farro (1 1/2 cups cooked)